spryker/spryker-docs/docs/scos/user/features/202108.0/product-labels-feature-overview.md

 In the preceding figure, the priority value of *Alternatives available* product label is *4*.
 The Priority value of *Discontinued* product label is *5*.

-See [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html) to learn how a Back Office user can define the product label priority.
+To learn how a Back Office user can define the product label priority, see [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html).

 ## Product label store relations

 A Back Office user can define the stores each product label is displayed in.
 For example, if a promotion campaign targets Germany, the *Sale* product label can be displayed only in the *DE* store.

-See [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html) to learn how a Back Office user can define store relation for a product label.
+To learn how a Back Office user can define store relation for a product label, see [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html).

 A developer can also [import store relations for product labels](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/merchandising-setup/product-merchandising/file-details-product-label-store.csv.html).